The Bitch (film): Production notes

+Soundtrack

 Much in the vein of Saturday Night Fever, the film features a disco soundtrack.
 The theme song to the film performed by Olympic Runners became a UK Top 40 hit single in August 1979, while the soundtrack album itself peaked at peaked at #39 in November.
 Released on Warwick Records, the album contained twenty songs that were featured in the film.
 Although some of these were existing hits, several were written especially for the film, including the Olympic Runners' title track, "Pour Your Little Heart Out" by The Drifters, "Dancing On The Edge Of A Heartache" by The Hunters, "I Feel Lucky Tonight" by Linda Lewis and The Stylistics, "Music You Are" by George Chandler, and "Standing In The Shadows Of Love" by Deborah Washington.
 The film score was written by Biddu, with lyrics by Don Black.